-What is Mobile Government Technology?
+What is a Government Device?

 The Benefits of Mobile Government Technology

 As a result, field reporting capabilities are particularly useful for staff who must regularly complete reports while taking important information from citizens and business owners.
-This includes activities like building inspections, code enforcement, policing, and emergency management.
+This includes activities like building inspections, health inspections, code enforcement, policing, and emergency management.

 Employees can also use phone apps to pull up government data in the field.
 For example, a city inspector or code enforcement officer might refer to GovInspect to pull up a property’s history before conducting an inspection.
 Remote access to government data also makes it easy to answer resident questions in the field.